hse-project/hse/CONTRIBUTING.md

 # Contributing to the HSE Project

+We welcome your contributions to the HSE project.

 The first section below contains general information on contributing to the HSE project.
 It is referenced by the `CONTRIBUTING.md` files in all other HSE project repos.